heimskr/game3/doc/Protocol.md

 	- `u64` Player global ID
 	- `string` Message

-48. **Open Text Tab**: tells a client to open the text tab and display a message.
+48. **Display Text**: tells a client to add a text module and display a message.

 	- `string` Name to display
 	- `string` Message
 	- `bool` Remove on move: Whether to close the tab when the player moves
-	- `bool` Ephemeral: Whether to hide the tab when another tab is opened

 49. **Drag**: tells the server that the client dragged the mouse on a given square.